Can You Sleep With a Tampon In?

 Menstrual Cups

-Most menstrual cups are reusable for up to 10 years.
-The cups are made of high-quality silicone, rubber, or another medical-grade material.
-Although menstrual cups cost more than other products, they can save a person money over time.
+Menstrual cups are made of high-quality silicone, rubber, or another medical-grade material.
+Although cups cost more than other products, they are reusable for up to 10 years and can save a person money over time.
+Many period cups must be boiled before they are first used and must be cleaned between uses.
+More research is needed, but menstrual cups may very rarely be associated with TSS.
 Also, period cups create significantly less waste than tampons and pads.

 Anyone with an intrauterine device (IUD), which is a form of inserted birth control, may want to discuss menstrual cups with their doctor before trying one.
 In some instances, menstrual cups have been reported to remove or change the position of an IUD.